 That’s especially true if they’re drinking juices right before bed.
 The sugar and acid coat their teeth and gums.
 Since they won’t eat or drink until the morning, that means both sit on their teeth all night long.
 Giving them some plain water to drink can help wash both away.

-Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — to make an appointment for anyone in your family.
+Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — or use our online tool to make an appointment for anyone in your family.
 Children’s dentistry is easy when you have the right training, tools, and experience.